KazumeNishidate/tube/README.md

 - fig4_cutout.vasp : cutout the graphene to make a wall of the tube
 - fig5_tube.vasp : (n,m) nanotube

 The file OMX.dat is the data file for the [OpenMX](https://www.openmx-square.org/), while the file QE.in is for the [Quantum_ESPRESSO](https://www.quantum-espresso.org/).
-Examples of the band structure calculation are saved in the 'omx-ex' and 'qe-ex' directories.
+Examples of band-structure calculations are saved in the 'omx-ex' and 'qe-ex' directories.

 Note that some of the 'metallic' carbon nanotubes with small diameters open small energy gaps because of their steep curvature [1,2].
-You should manually optimize the supercell size to maintain accuracy and computational efficiency, especially for large-radius nanotubes, as the dimensions of the supercell are automatically set to be four times the radius.
+You should manually optimize the supercell size to maintain accuracy and computational efficiency, especially for large-radius nanotubes, since the supercell dimensions are automatically set to 4 times the nanotube radius.
 Additionally, structural relaxations should be performed on nanotubes before conducting band structure calculations.
+This procedure is quite essential for the Anatase (101) nanotubes.

 You can refer to the Sec.
 7.2 of the book, [Computer simulation with C](http://web.cc.iwate-u.ac.jp/~nisidate/main.pdf) (Japanese), for more detail.